muonTelescope/mppcSensor/readme.md

 ![][renderBack]

 ## Housing
-Housing is designed in Autodesk invenor, more info later.
+Housing is designed in Autodesk inventor, more info later.

 ## Fabrication/Assembly
 Documents such as gerbers, PNP, BOM, STL, images and renderings are availible in the `production` directory.

+The PCB is a two sided 63mil (1.6mm) with 6/6 routing.
+Front and back silk and soldermask is not needed but prefered.
 Assembly requires PNP on two sides, but ideally should be done manually.
 The MPPC should be handeled delicately and its part number and parameters should be kept.
 After assembly place the part back in its original bag.

 ### Front PCB
 Only MPPC on front with though mounting holes shown.
 The polarity is shown with the notch visible at the bottom.